 to encounter other cultures

-We nurture interest in the world church.
+Do you have an interest in the world church?
 We provide placements for young people.
 If you're between 18-40 find out how the Centre can help you.

 TO BROWSE THE LIBRARY